NullArray/AutoSploit/README.md

 ### Active Development

-While this isn't exactly a Beta release, AutoSploit 2.0 is an early release nonetheless as such the tool might be subject to changes in the future.

-I've been working on the new version of the tool in an open source capacity with the help of a number of developers that have expressed an interest in doing so.
-If you would like to keep up to date on all the most recent developments be sure to check out the [Development Branch](https://github.com/NullArray/AutoSploit/tree/dev-beta).

 If you would like to contribute to the development of this project please be sure to read [CONTRIBUTING.md](https://github.com/NullArray/AutoSploit/blob/master/CONTRIBUTING.md) as it contains our contribution guidelines.

 Please, also, be sure to read our [contribution standards](https://github.com/NullArray/AutoSploit/wiki/Development-information#contribution-standards) before sending pull requests